The Platinum Card from American Express review: premium travel with plenty of perks

 Welcome bonus

-New applicants can pick up 80,000 bonus points once they spend $8,000 within the first six months of account opening.
-While that’s worth $1,600 in travel when they’re redeemed through Amex Membership Rewards, you’ll get a better value by transferring points to one of Amex’s 21 travel partners.
+New applicants earn 80,000 Membership Rewards® Points after spending $8,000 on eligible purchases on their new Card in their first six months of Membership.
+While those points are worth $1,600 in travel when redeemed through Amex Membership Rewards, you’ll get a better value by transferring them to one of Amex’s 21 travel partners.

 Should you book travel with cash or points?